Woman holding binoculars Join today and get outside at one of our 60+ wildlife sanctuaries.

 Become an Advocate

-Join our grassroots advocacy network and be the first to know when and how you can get involved.
-Advocates have the opportunity to attend virtual meetings and trainings with Mass Audubon legislative leaders and experts as well as receive the tools they need to organize on their own.
+Join our grassroots advocacy network to get involved.
+As a Climate and Nature Champion, you'll receive opportunities to attend trainings with Mass Audubon legislative experts and receive the tools you need to organize on your own.

 Sign Up